ulritter/CalSpeechReminder/README.md

-This little script reads the content of a Google Calendar and gives meeting alerts by reading the meeting subjects via text-to-speech
+This little script reads the content of a Google Calendar and gives meeting alerts by reading the meeting subjects via text-to-speech.

 This was originally built to run on a Raspberry Pi using Python 2.7 but may equally be able to run on any other system with the necessary adaptions like the operating system commands etc.

 The scripts reads the prefs.json file to load preferences.
 The explanation of these preferences are here: